AWegnerGitHub/awegnergithub.github.io-content/2025_04_15_leading_distributed_teams.md

 ## Introduction

-Leading engineering teams across multiple time zones has been a defining part of my career.
+Leading engineering teams across multiple time zones has been a [defining part of my career][7].
 I have taken courses on how to [manage a remote team][1], how to implement [TeamOps][2] (both offered by [GitLab][gitlab]) and I've managed teams spanning half of the global time zones, with team members located across every continent except Antarctica.
 This global distribution brings tremendous advantages in terms of talent access and round-the-clock development capability, but it also presents unique leadership challenges that require intentional strategies.

 As software development continues to [embrace remote work][4] - kind of, it has started falling out of favor since the end of the pandemic - the ability to [effectively lead and scale distributed engineering teams][3] has evolved from a nice-to-have skill to a critical competency for senior leaders.
-The lessons I've learned managing global teams have shaped my leadership approach and provided insights that apply across both to engineering and to the broader organization.
+The [lessons I've learned managing global teams][8] have shaped my leadership approach and provided insights that apply across both to engineering and to the broader organization.

 ## Building Foundations for Distributed Success